 1. Catch a Trophy Fish in Beavers Bend State Park

 Interested in the more rugged side of Oklahoma?
 Beavers Bend State Park offers everything from fishing to biking to river float trips.
-The streams are stocked with trout year-round, and this state park includes an unprecedented two catch-and-release trophy areas, which draws visitors from all over the state.
+The streams are stocked with trout year-round.
+This state park includes an unprecedented two catch-and-release trophy areas, which draws visitors from all over the state.

-Complete with a lodge on-site, Beavers Bend is an optimal option for outdoor access year-round and offers some of Oklahoma’s best variety of adventurous activities.
+Complete with a lodge on-site, Beavers Bend is an optimal option for outdoor access year-round.
+It also offers some of Oklahoma’s best variety of adventurous activities.
 Camping at Beavers Bend includes 393 campsites for both RVs and tent campers, along with 47 cabins spread throughout the park.

 2. Climb and Rappel in Red Rock Canyon Adventure Park